irrdnet/irrd/docs/admins/webui.rst

 * Logins on the web interface can be protected with two-factor authentication.
 * Hashes of (new) user passwords are no longer part of RPSL objects.
+* Users with user management permission can see a log of actions taken on their objects or maintainer, and who performed these actions.
+  This log includes changes made through any submission method.
 * User passwords can not be used directly for authentication of e.g. email updates.

 You can allow migrations with the ``auth.irrd_internal_migration_enabled`` setting.
 By default, this is disabled.
+Even with migration disabled, users can use the object submission interface to submit in the same format as email, by including the ``password`` or ``override`` pseudo-attributes.

 Override access
 ---------------